tablelandnetwork/docs/building/quick-start.md

 Tableland is currently in private beta, so to join you’ll need to do a few more steps!
 Having trouble getting access?
 One of the core Tableland developer team members will be happy to help.
 Just ask in #general or #support!
 {% endhint %}

-Next, jump into the `#🎟-creator-whitelist` channel and post your ETH public address.
+Next, jump into the `#🎟-dev-whitelist` channel and post your ETH public address.
 It should look something like this:

 ```bash
 0xbAb12215Ed94713A290e0c618fa8177fAb5eFd2D